tclaus/keytech_web_connector/README.md

 This a a proof-of-concept at time of writing this.
 Feel free to fork it and improve it.

+## Troubleshooting
+* RVM will install ruby only as sudo.
+(Can not write to /usr/lib) Try '$: rvm autolibs read-only'

 ## License
 Copyright (c) 2014-2017 Thorsten Claus